-His cinematography for Collateral confirmed the capabilities of the still-young digital medium, immortalized now as one of the first major studio films to embrace digital cinematography.
+His cinematography for director Michael Mann’s Collateral confirmed the capabilities of the stillyoung digital medium, immortalized as one of the first major studio films to embrace digital cinematography.
 The film earned Cameron a British Academy of Film and Television Arts (BAFTA) Award and the Los Angeles Critics Award for Best Cinematography.

 In 2003, his masterful lensing caught the eye of the Clio and AICP awards.
 His photography on the BMW featurette “Beat the Devil” with director Scott took top cinematography honors at both events and is now part of the NYC Museum of Modern Art’s permanent collection.
 He won another Clio in 2008 for the VW Golf Night Drive spot with director Noam Murro – his third Clio to date.

 Cameron currently resides in Los Angeles.
-He is represented by Dattner Dispoto and Associates (DDA).
+He is represented by DDA.